 Anyone can sign up to be a donor in the state's donor registry regardless of age, health, or lifestyle.
 Even people with chronic medical conditions and infectious diseases may be able to donate.

 Here is the result:

 Another, newer procedure, Descemet Membrane Endothelial Keratoplasty (DMEK), transplants just the endothelial layer of the cornea.
 This allows the eye bank to transplant corneas that otherwise couldn't be used.
 For example, if the cornea is scratched heavily because of trauma in a car accident, the eye bank can split the cornea lengthwise and transplant just the back half for certain recipients who have diseases of the endothelium.
 The highly technical procedure is done at the eye bank in special procedure rooms that meet strict international standards.

 After the eye bank removes the outer portion of the donor cornea in the lab, the resulting endothelial graft is extremely thin.
-The photo below on the right is taken by an optical coherence tomography photo of the split graft of the donor cornea.
+The photo below on the right is taken by an optical coherence tomography of the split graft of the donor cornea.
 It is only 65 microns thick, but these grafts can be as thin as 10-15 microns.
 By comparison, a human hair averages 180 microns in diameter!

 In surgery, the patient's endothelium is removed through a small incision in the periphery of their cornea and the new, very thin endothelial graft is placed inside.
 There are no stitches, and many patients see 20/20 within a few days!

 This video shows an ultra-thin DMEK graft being prepared at the Rocky Mountain Lions Eye Bank for a surgeon to use in a procedure: